Spring Framework is one of the most popular Java EE frameworks.

-Just have a look at the Google Trends chart for Spring Framework, Servlet, JSP and JSF.
-It’s clear that Spring is leaps and bounds ahead from all other Java EE technologies.
+I looked at the Google Trends chart for Spring Framework, Servlet, JSP, and JSF.
+It’s clear that Spring is far ahead from all other Java EE technologies.

 Table of Contents

 Spring is one of the most popular frameworks for Java enterprise edition.